cianedanan/reading-notes/class-01.md

 <b>Describe the Anatomy of an HTMl element.</b>

-An element starts with an openening tag.
+An element starts with an opening tag.
 Within the opening and angle brackets is the name of the element.
 In the middle of the element is the content.
-The content is what can be visably seen on the site.
+The content is what can be visibly seen on the site.
 At the end of the element is the closing tag.
-It's the same as the opening tag excpet before the name of the element there should be a forward slash.
+It's the same as the opening tag except before the name of the element there should be a forward slash.

 <b>What is the difference between article and section element tags?</b>